ybur-yug/ruby_tutorial-zero-to-advanced/part_two.md

 ```

 And atop it a giant stack trace.
 If you want to run the executable on it the image is `prince.png` in
 the test directory of the project.
-The stack trace is in `.stack_trace`.
+The stack trace is in [.stack_trace](/.stack_trace).
 A similar issue is [open on the repo](https://github.com/meh/ruby-tesseract-ocr/issues/37)

 Anywho, if someone figures that out I'd love to learn what broke.